 Back in 1976, the prime rate was 6.25%, inflation was 5.75%, and the average family income was $16,000.
 A new house cost around $43,000, the price of a postage stamp was 13 cents, and the retail price for a gallon of gas averaged 59 cents.
 A gallon of milk cost $1.68, eggs were 97¢ a dozen, and Eight O’Clock Coffee was $1.69 for a one-pound bag.

-Here are some more fast history facts from 1976: Bubbling Brown Sugar opened on Broadway, “far out” was slang for awesome, and Michael and Jennifer were favorite baby names.
+What are some more facts and events that defined 1976?
+Bubbling Brown Sugar opened on Broadway, “far out” was slang for awesome, and Michael and Jennifer were favorite baby names.
 The Pittsburgh Steelers were the Super Bowl champs, the Cincinnati Reds won the World Series, and the Montreal Canadiens clinched the Stanley Cup.

 Famous people in the news back in 1976 included Gerald Ford, Jimmy Carter, George Washington, Harold Wilson, James Callaghan, Queen Elizabeth II, Steve Jobs, Steve Wozniak, Barbara Walters, Jane Pauley, Miloš Forman, Jack Nicholson, Louise Fletcher, Barbara Streisand, Kris Kristofferson, Mary Tyler Moore, Natalie Cole, Milton Friedman, Saul Bellow, Edna Lewis, Hank Aaron, and Reggie Jackson.

-Whether you’re a millennial, a 50-something, or a baby boomer, this article teaches you fun facts, cool trivia, and history from the year 1976.
+Whether you’re a millennial, a 50-something, or a baby boomer, this article teaches you fun facts, cool trivia, and historical events from the year 1976.
 Find out about popular TV shows, movies, music, books, cars, interesting foods, sports facts, fashion fads, and other pop culture trends to get the right mix of questions and answers for your 1970s-themed trivia quiz.

 Table of Contents